-With views across rolling farmland and looking towards Loch Leven and the Lomond Hills, this new build home is designed to revolve around the bustle of large family get-togethers as well as to create a cosy, light and spacious home for the Clients, a retired couple.
+This award winning project has views across rolling farmland and looking towards Loch Leven and the Lomond Hills.
+The new build home is designed to revolve around the bustle of large family get-togethers as well as to create a cosy, light and spacious home for the Clients, a retired couple.

 We worked together to create a large open plan living space with a generous dining table at its heart that looks out to the south facing garden and hill views.
 It enjoys the sunlight as it moves through each day and all the seasons.
 It is a ‘lifetime home’ with the potential for the 1st floor to be used only for guests and the Clients to live entirely on the ground floor if necessary in years to come.